-The hits have come thick and fast since, not least the anthemic "Don't Rush", "Strike A Pose" and "Ay Caramba".
-But it was the song "Greenlight" that set their star on the almost vertical trajectory they've enjoyed over the past couple of years.
+The hits have come thick and fast since, not least the anthemic "Don't Rush", "Strike A Pose" and "Ay Caramba", but it was 2018 hit "Greenlight" that set their star on the almost vertical trajectory they've enjoyed over the past couple of years.
 Taking what had previously (perhaps unfairly) been considered the cold harshness of UK rap, Young T & Bugsey injected it with some sorely-needed warm, Afro-inspired grooves and capped it off with their now-trademark catchy hooks.
 Of course, they weren't the first to hit upon that formula, but theirs is one of the most effective attempts, and new project Plead The 5th is all the proof we need that their success is no fluke.

 Here, Young T and Bugsey break down every track on Plead The 5th, explaining more about some of the themes and how they play into each track.